loader image

 Advertising

-In the 1840s, ship captain Samuel Barrett and physician JD Wilkinson exhibited purported mermaids captured in Fiji.
-The half-fish, half-human creature attracted crowds of onlookers, but it was all a hoax.
-Mermaids were skeletons of apes sewn from fish parts, skillfully manipulated to create the illusion of a mythical creature.
+In the 1840s, ship captain Samuel Barrett and physician J.D.
+Wilkinson exhibited alleged mermaids captured in Fiji.
+The half-fish, half-human creatures attracted crowds of curious onlookers, but it was all a hoax.
+The mermaids were actually monkey skeletons sewn together with fish parts, cleverly manipulated to create the illusion of a mythical creature.

 4. Lamarck's Theory of Evolution